-Truancy crisis: New targets for school attendance to get kids back in class
+Truancy crisis: Fewer than 60% attend school regularly - Govt sets targets to combat startling student stat

 Complex factors have been blamed, from poverty and family violence through to an uninspiring curriculum and bullying at school.

-The Government says all those factors need addressing to get kids back in the classroom; and once they're there, they need to be learning, not twiddling their thumbs.
+The Government says all those factors need addressing to get kids back in the classroom; and once they're there, they need to be learning, rather than being in class but unengaged.

+Illness has been a major contributor during the pandemic but unjustified absences have also been increasing.
+Every day of absence - whether justified or not - is linked to worse educational outcomes.

+Speaking at the launch of the strategy this afternoon, Manurewa Intermediate principal Iain Taylor said there were many difficult issues students faced, but they should not be used as an excuse for non-attendance.

 The new Attendance and Engagement Strategy outlines 13 actions intended to turn things around, including: